anlunjiang/home-automation/services/deviceRegistry/README.md

 - `"attributes":object` arbitrary controller-specific information about the device
 - `"state_providers":array` names of external services that provide state

 If the ID already exists, the existing device will be overwritten.
+This is baked in with the Spring JPA functionality

 **Response**